 Jordan School District is not a designated district to issue I-20’s (F-1 visa) and is unable to place F-1 foreign exchange students.

 In most cases, a child dependent visa status (a child who accompanies a principal visa holder to the United States) is allowed to attend K-12 school.
 The student must still abide by the rules governing his/her non-immigrant status, and may not extend his/her stay for the purpose of finishing the school year.
 Students in the United States with a “visitor” or “tourist” status are not eligible to attend school.

-If there are any concerns regarding foreign student registration, please contact the Planning and Student Services Department at 801.567.8183.
+If there are any concerns regarding foreign student registration, please contact the Planning and Enrollment Department at 801.567.8183.